 What about when you have a chronic illness?

-Unfortunately, the concept of leaving the bad in 2018 is a bit tricky when you have a chronic illness.
+Unfortunately, the concept of leaving the bad behind you is a bit tricky when you have a chronic illness.
 My arthritis isn’t going away any time soon, and that fact alone can seem extra depressing when everyone else is talking about a clean slate.

-Add New Year’s resolutions to the mix and suddenly the limitations that arthritis puts on you are very apparent, and while Theo from college is perfectly entitled to announce his plans to run five marathons in 2019, it isn’t exactly making you feel better.
+Add New Year’s resolutions to the mix and suddenly the limitations that arthritis puts on you are very apparent, and while Theo from college is perfectly entitled to announce his plans to run five marathons this year, it isn’t exactly making you feel better.

 It’s okay to not feel 100% enthusiastic about the new year, in fact I know some people who prefer to ignore it all together.
 But, but, BUT: our *ahem* misguided immune systems, or any illness, don’t have to ruin the possibilities all together.